 Q: What is a negative exponent?

 - A: A negative exponent indicates the reciprocal of the base raised to the positive exponent.
-For example, x^(-n) = 1 / x^n.
+Here's one way to look at it: x^(-n) = 1 / x^n.

 -